cessda/cessda.cdc.osmh-indexer.cmm/README.md

     sunday.run: '0 00 09 * * SUN'
 ```

-Timer schedules are defined using Spring's cron notation.
+Timer schedules are defined using [Spring's cron notation](https://docs.spring.io/spring-framework/docs/5.0.13.RELEASE/spring-framework-reference/integration.html#scheduling-annotation-support-scheduled).

-The timer schedule for GCP use is defined in [CDC deployment repository's template-deployment.yaml](https://bitbucket.org/cessda/cessda.cdc.deploy/src/master/osmh-indexer/infrastructure/k8s/template-deployment.yaml), but if you are deploying the software elsewhere, then the timer settings in [application.yml](/src/main/resources/application.yml) are relevant.
-The profiles are defined in [application.yml](/src/main/resources/application.yml) and selected in [Dockerfile](Dockerfile).
+The timer schedule for GCP use is defined in [CDC deployment repository's template-deployment.yaml](https://bitbucket.org/cessda/cessda.cdc.deploy/src/master/osmh-indexer/infrastructure/k8s/template-deployment.yaml), but if you are deploying the software elsewhere then the timer settings should be set in [application.yml](/src/main/resources/application.yml).

 Take care with the daily/Sunday timer settings, otherwise all running instances may attempt to re-harvest the same endpoints at the same time.